Atharva2099/letter-llama/README.md

 ollama create coverletter-custom -f Modelfile
 ```

-4. Run the application:
+4. Run the app:
 ```bash
 streamlit run app.py
 ```

-## Usage
+## Usage 📝
-1. Fill in the job details and your information
+1. Fill in job details
-2. Adjust generation settings if needed
+2. Add your information
-3. Click "Generate Cover Letter"
+3. Click Generate
-4. Review and download the generated cover letter
+4. Download your cover letter

-## Requirements
+## Tech Stack 💻
-- Python 3.10+
+- Python
 - Streamlit
 - Ollama
+- LLaMA 3.2
+- Unsloth (for training)

+## Model Training 🔬
+The model was fine-tuned using Unsloth, an efficient training framework for LLMs.
+Training details and code can be found in the `training` directory.
+The dataset used contains various professional cover letters, helping the model learn proper structure and content.

+## Contributing 🤝
+Feel free to open issues or PRs if you have suggestions for improvements!

+## Acknowledgments 👏
+- [ShashiVish](https://huggingface.co/ShashiVish) for the cover letter dataset
+- [Unsloth](https://github.com/unslothai/unsloth) for the efficient training framework
-- Internet connection for model download
+- [Ollama](https://ollama.ai/) for the local model serving